So you know all about peso street food… now find out the differences between government, private & tourist restaurants in Cuba!

 You can also find budget street food in Havana.

 Occasionally we splashed out on government & local private restaurants in Cuba because, all in all, they were also excellent value for money.

 Government Restaurants in Cuba

 Eating at a government restaurant is a completely Cuban experience that every traveller should endure!

 The restaurant will probably look quite decent, with waiters in uniforms, but here, looks are totally deceiving.

 Like many other industries, government restaurants in Cuba have no sense of customer service.

 Don’t expect to be greeted or even handed a menu.
-In Baracoa, they were open for dinner but they locked their doors!
-It took us 3 rounds of knocking before they let us in – see our post Baracoan Regional Cuisine: What to Eat & Where.
+At a government restaurant in Baracoa, they were open for dinner but they locked their doors!
+It took us 3 rounds of knocking before they let us in!

 Foreigners aren’t exactly welcomed in government restaurants but that could just be the general demenour of the waiters, to everyone in general.